JeremyCade/jeremycade.github.io/about.md

 ####Current research topics:
 - Formal Verification of Finite State Machines (used within robotics, and safety critical systems)

-### Work - AussieWeb
+### Previous Work - AussieWeb
 AussieWeb Pty Ltd is a technology company that specialises in developing online marketing campaigns for small-medium enterprises in Australia.
-AussieWeb Pty Ltd is one of only 7 Google AdWords partners in Australia.
+AussieWeb Pty Ltd is one of only 14 Google AdWords partners in Australia.

 - Manage the company's server and web infrastructure
 - Integration of AussieWeb Ad Management and CRM systems with Google AdWords, Bing Ads and Yahoo Ads API's.